-- An agent whose securities registration is pending is able to sell fixed annuities since they're not securities. - Fixed annuities are not subject to the USA because they're not securities. - A term, whole life, or universal life insurance policy is not a security. - Federal covered securities are exempt from state registration. - The four-part Howey Test is used to define whether an investment is a security. - Viatical investments are securities. - Investment company shares and securities that are issued under Rule 506 of Reg.
-D are subject to Notice Filing requirements. - Registration by Filing (Notification) is not used for IPOs and is not accepted by all states. - Registration by Coordination is used for interstate offerings. - Registration by Qualification is used for intrastate offerings and requires the most documentation. - Securities that are issued by insurance companies are exempt from registration, but variable annuities are not exempt. - The stock of a bank holding company is subject to registration, but stock issued by a bank is not. - Federal covered securities include those that are sold to qualified purchasers (those who own at least \$5 million of securities).
+- An agent whose securities registration is pending is able to sell fixed annuities since fixed annuities are not securities. - Fixed annuities are not subject to the USA because they're not securities. - Universal life insurance is not a security. - Federal covered securities are exempt from state registration. - The four-part Howey Test is used to define whether an investment is a security. - Viatical investments are securities. - Investment company shares and securities that are issued under Rule 506 of Reg.
+D are subject to Notice Filing. - Registration by Filing is not used for IPOs and is not accepted by all states. - Registration by Coordination is used for interstate offerings. - Registration by Qualification is used for intrastate offerings and requires the most documentation. - Securities that are issued by insurance companies are exempt from registration, but variable annuities are not exempt.